Debaltseve

-On 18 February 2015, after the Battle of Debaltseve, the town was captured by the DPR People's Militia.
+On 18 February 2015, after the Battle of Debaltseve, the town was captured by the Russian separatist forces.

 Geography

 Distance from Donetsk: by road - 74 km, by air – 58 km.
 Distance from Kyiv: by road - 803 km, by rail - 797 km.
 The administrative boundary between the Donetsk and Luhansk oblasts lies along with the eastern limits of the city.

 The city is located on a hill from which many Donbas rivers originate.
 The river Bulavin (a tributary of the river Krynka, Mius basin) originates in the southern outskirts of the city, the river Lozova (a tributary of the river Luhan, Siverskyi Donets basin) in the north-east, the river Sanzharivka (a tributary of the river Luhan) in the north, the river Skelevaya (a tributary of the river Lugan) in the north-west, and the river Karapulka (a tributary of the river Luhan) in the western outskirts.